 To see the mosque leave the Central Bazaar and go north along Ernazar Alako'z ko'shesi until you reach the next main intersection.
 Turn left and cross the bridge over the Qızketken Canal.
 The mosque is situated on the left on the opposite bank of the canal.
 The best view of the mosque is from the eastern side of the canal.

-There are numerous museums in Karakalpakstan, but the two that should not be missed under any circumstances are the Karakalpakstan State Museum of Art
+There are numerous museums in Qaraqalpaqstan, but the one that should not be missed under any circumstances is the Qaraqalpaqstan State Museum of Art

 The director of the museum is Marinika Babanazarova, a helpful and friendly Karakalpak who speaks fluent English and is a tireless promoter of her museum.
 She has an enthusiastic staff who speak numerous languages including English, German, and French.